High Time for Change: Navigating Medicinal Cannabis in the Workplace

 By addressing these considerations, employers can create a supportive, safe, and compliant workplace that respects employee rights while maintaining operational integrity and safety standards.

 Our Employment Law Team has a wealth of experience advising employers and employees on the policies and procedures around this matter.
-If you are a business or an employee facing a potential claim, give Nour Belal and her employment team, Victoria Furlong, Charlie-Anne Smith and Jordania Misson a call on 01256 844888 or email them via our inquiry form on our website.
+If you are a business or an employee facing a potential claim, give Nour Belal and her employment team, Charlie-Anne Smith and Jordania Misson a call on 01256 844888 or email them via our inquiry form on our website.

 [1] Medical cannabis in the United Kingdom (UK) - Statistics & Facts | Statista